-The Guidelines have been developed in accordance with Article 9(2) of Directive 2014/59/EU (BRRD) which mandates the EBA to specify a minimum list of quantitative and qualitative indicators for the purposes of recovery planning.
-These Guidelines complement a set of regulatory products related to recovery planning, which include: (i) the EBA draft regulatory technical standards specifying the information to be contained in the recovery plan; (ii) the EBA draft regulatory technical standards specifying the minimum criteria that the competent authority is to consider when assessing recovery plans; (iii) the EBA guidelines specifying the range of scenarios to be used for recovery plans.
+These Guidelines should be read in conjunction with other regulatory products developed by the EBA in the area of recovery planning, in particular: (i) the EBA draft regulatory technical standards specifying the information to be contained in the recovery plan; (ii) the EBA draft regulatory technical standards specifying the minimum criteria that the competent authority is to consider when assessing recovery plans; (iii) the EBA guidelines specifying the range of scenarios to be used for recovery plans.